GSHLiberty/PaddlePaddle_project/TRAR/README.md

 ### Models
 We provide two pretrained models, namely the `TRAR_VQA` model and the `TRAR_CLEVR` model.

-These two models can be downloaded from [BaiduYun](https://pan.baidu.com/s/1BtPckyShCt6vvZDH-N83VQ), keyword is : gf42.
+These two models can be downloaded from [BaiduYun](https://pan.baidu.com/s/12v6icSj-5whdk32W1ocDmg), keyword is : xcnf.
 You should unzip and put them to the correct folders as follows:

 ```
 |-- ckpts